veillette/physics-book/contents/ch4NormalTensionAndOtherExamplesOfForces.md

 <div class="title">
 What Is the Tension in a Tightrope?
 </div>
-Calculate the tension in the wire supporting the 70.0-kg tightrope walker shown in [Figure](#fig6).
+Calculate the tension in the wire supporting the 70.0-kg tightrope walker shown in [Figure 6](#fig6).

 ![A tightrope walker is walking on a wire.
 His weight W is acting downward, shown by a vector arrow.
 The wire sags and makes a five-degree angle with the horizontal at both ends.
 T sub R, shown by a vector arrow, is toward the right along the wire.
 T sub L is shown by an arrow toward the left along the wire.
 All three vectors W, T sub L, and T sub R start from the foot of the person on the wire.
 In a free-body diagram, W is acting downward, T sub R is acting toward the right with a small inclination, and T sub L is acting toward the left with a small inclination.](../resources/Figure_04_05_06.jpg "The weight of a tightrope walker causes a wire to sag by 5.0 degrees.
 The system of interest here is the point in the wire at which the tightrope walker is standing.")
 {: #fig6}